-The assessments for the fiscal years ended September 30, 2019 and 2018 were \$30,231,377 and \$29,227,549, respectively.
-The net assessment due from insurance carriers as of September 30, 2019 and 2018 was \$1,722,339 and \$2,803,581, respectively.
-Amounts due from insurance carriers are recorded net of estimated allowances and amounts estimated to be uncollectible.
-The due from insurance carrier receivable is reduced by the allowance for uncollectible accounts to reserve for accounts which are expected to become uncollectible in future years.
+The assessments for the fiscal years ended September 30, 2020 and 2019 were \$30,542,134 and \$30,231,377, respectively.
+The net assessment due from insurance carriers as of September 30, 2020 and 2019 was \$247,254 and \$1,722,339, respectively.
+Amounts due from insurance carriers are recorded, net of estimated allowances and amounts estimated to be uncollectible.
+The due from insurance carrier receivable is reduced by the allowance for uncollectible accounts, to reserve for accounts which are expected to become uncollectible in future years.
 In evaluating the collectability of accounts receivable, HBX utilizes historical collections and age of accounts.

-The amounts due from insurance carriers as of September 30, 2019 and 2018, were reduced by an allowance of \$1,180,054, due to the insurance carriers' unlikely ability to pay the assessments.
+The amounts due from insurance carriers as of September 30, 2020 and 2019, were reduced by an allowance of \$0, and \$1,180,054, respectively, due to the insurance carriers' unlikely ability to pay the assessments.